Odenrir/PythonChallenge/README.md

 # How to run?
 - docker-compose up
-- Go to http://localhost:5000 and login it with any of the follow users:
+- Go to http://localhost:5000 and log in it with any of the follow users:
 ```json
 [
   { "username": "Argenis", "password": "abcd1234" },